magic-jojo/tracker/docs/ConfigDB.md

 The return value indicates if travel time is available when the call completes.

-### CanTravel(avid, location) ###
+### Arrive(avid, location) ###

 Location is the region name.

-This is the basic check if the avi can travel to the location they just landed in.
+This is the basic check if the avi is allowed the location they just landed in.
-The return value may also be a time limit remaining in this sim, or on travel time.
+If the return value is False, the avi should be returned home ASAP.
 Sim time limits override and use travel time, but the cows will never figure this out.
+(If you request travel, then jump to a time-limited sim, both timers are running simultaneously.)

+	If location exists in locations:
+		If dwell is 0, return True
+		else If expires has NOT passed, return True else if recovers has passed
+			-- Start the sim timer
+			expires = now() + dwell minutes
+			recovers = now() + per days
+			return True
+		else return False
-	If location exists in locations return True else If users(expires) is not NULL and has NOT passed return True
+	else If users(expires) is not NULL and has NOT passed return True
 	else return False (unknown location, no travel time)